paulmona/MyHomeAssistantConfig/README.md

 found Vera rather clunky, software upgrades were prone to failure and automations were not very straighforward.
 About 3 years ago I switched to Homeseer, and while the interface is clunky and it's made on top of a pretty legacy code base it was much more powerful (and expensive) than Vera.
 Things got interesting once Homeseer started to play with Google Assistant.

 I've long held that voice is the key to "seemless" home automation - what's the point in pulling out your phone to turn on a light, when you can just speak it?
 I quickly integrated cameras with Homeseer, Google Assistant, Hue Lights (my out switches don't have the depth for ZWave switches), Nest Thermostats, etc etc.  In the last few weeks I moved to Home Assistant to get a more modern platform, hoever having played with Home Assistant's Z-Wave implementation it left a GREAT DEAL to be desired.
 So I implemented a HomeSeer plugin called mcsMQTT so that I can use Homeseer for what it's REALLLY good at (Z-Wave) and Home Assistant aand Node-Red for what they are good at.
+T

 # *Automated Testing using Github and TravisCI*

 I use Visual Studio Code as my IDE as it does a wonderul job with Yaml and integrates seamlessly with git.
 Commits and Pushes are done from VS Code - TravisCI then does a test by running "hass -c myconfig check_config" against my configuration Yaml files - I have a travisci sensor in Home Assistant and when this becomes "Passed" Home Assistant then executes a simple Shell Script (gitpull.sh) to do a pull request to my live system.

 # *My Current Home Automation Components*